 While living in College Station, Dorr served as the head coach of the Brazos Valley Volleyball Club from 2005-06.
 Her coaching experience extends further as she held a post as head coach for the Saddleback Valley Volleyball Club in Lake Forest, Calif. from 2004-05.

 In 1999, Dorr was the starting setter for the Rainbow Wahine as a freshman where she earned All-Western Athletic Conference second-team honors.
 She helped lead Hawai'i to a 29-2 record, an NCAA regional semifinal appearance and a No. 8 final AVCA ranking in her first season.
 In her four-year career, Dorr took the Rainbow Wahine to two NCAA national semifinal appearances, two No. 3 rankings, and a 123-12 record.
 She earned All-WAC second team honors three times and finished her career ranked fourth all-time for Hawai'i with 3,540 assists.
 Dorr was selected to the WAC All-Academic team in each of her four years with the Rainbow Wahine.

 Dorr's first collegiate match was a 3-0 (15-8, 15-7, 15-5) win against Cal on Sept.
 1, 1999, at the Recreational Sports Facility in Berkeley, Calif.
 She had 33 assists to go along with 12 digs and three kills on five attacks.
-The match was also the first at Cal for head coach Rich Feller.
+The match was also the first at Cal for former head coach Rich Feller.